Le-Tuan-Binh/spring-boot-3-spring-6-and-hibernate-for-beginners/README.md

 - Add Dependencies: In this, click into and search the key word `Spring web` and choose the `Spring Web` to development the Spring Boot apps with **TomCat** and **Spring MVC**.

-2. Download the zip file: Just click into the button **Generate** to create the zip file of sources code from the website.

-3. Unzip the file
+Download the zip file: Just click into the button **Generate** to create the zip file of sources code from the website.
+Then Unzip the file into your folder.

-4. Import the project into our IDE.
+Import the project into our IDE.

 #### Frequently Asked Questions